 Hardy Boys books and covers are all copyright Grosset & Dunlap and the Penguin Group.
 Please buy copies of these marvelous books.

-Oh, and if you want to buy a copy of my book, here ya go: (and if you are on a mobile device that is not showing the icon, here is the link to my $0.99 ebook)
+Oh, and if you want to buy a copy of my book, here ya go.

 Thanks for reading!